Jwonka/BestByManager/README.md

 ## How It Works — Kiosk Model

 Best By Manager operates as a shared-device kiosk.
-One device stays in the store and multiple employees use it throughout the day without a traditional login session.
+One device stays in the store, and multiple employees use it throughout the day without a traditional login session.

 **Typical daily flow:**
 1. Admin or owner unlocks the device from the admin dashboard